bhaddacak/cst-kit/README.md

 ## The tree of text relationships

 Showing a tree-like structure of text relationships can give a quick picture and better understanding.
 So, the following diagrams are added here.
 This part also appears in [CST page](https://bhaddacak.github.io/cstpage).
-For some more information, including a referencing guide, please see that page.
+For some more information, including all abbreviations and a referencing guide, please see that page.

 ```
 ============